isomerpages/moe-yuanchingsec/_confident-leaders/Character & Citizenship/Sexuality Education.md

                     others’ values and principles, with regard to gender stereotypes.</p>
             </td>
             <td rowspan="1" colspan="1">
-                <p>• understand that the value of a person is not tied to one’s gender and
-                    not conforming to gender stereotypes does not negate one’s gender identity</p>
                 <p>• understand what gender stereotypes comprise, e.g. notions of masculinity
                     and femininity vary over time and space, and are shaped by societal expectations</p>
                 <p>• know that imposing gender stereotypes on oneself and others can limit